llouiz/legolas-front-end/README.md

 ## Getting Started

-In order to run Legolas on your system, first of all, you will need to have Node.js installed on your machine.
+In order to run Legolas on your system, you will need to have Node.js installed on your machine.

 ### Installing